 Meanwhile, measure out and mix all dry ingredients together.
 Preheat oven to 350 degrees.
 Scrape the bowl once more and then begin to slowly add the dry mix to the wet.

 Add apple pie filling to the batter.

 Grease a muffin pan with non-stick spray; using an ice cream scoop, scoop batter into the muffin pan.
 Once all cups are filled, top with streusel and place into the oven and bake for 20 minutes or until the top is set.
 Let cool before removing from the pan.

 Mix all the dry ingredients together in a mixing bowl.
 Cut butter into the dry ingredients to resemble a mealy consistency.
-Add to any pie or muffins your heart desires.
+Add to muffins your heart desires.
 Store in an air tight container in the fridge for a week or freeze for next use.